 NEWARK, N.J.
 (AP) - A New York City doctor has pleaded guilty in a long-running bribes-for-test referrals scheme involving a northern New Jersey firm.

-Federal prosecutors say 46-year-old Surender Gorukanti of Brooklyn pleaded guilty Tuesday to accepting bribes.
-He faces up to five years in prison and will forfeit $14,000, which prosecutors say represents the bribes he got from Parsippany-based Biodiagnostic Laboratory Services.
+Federal prosecutors in New Jersey say 46-year-old Demetrios Gabriel of Brooklyn pleaded guilty Friday to accepting bribes.
+He faces up to five years in prison and will forfeit $200,000, which prosecutors say represents the bribes he received from Parsippany-based Biodiagnostic Laboratory Services.

 They say the lab bribed doctors to refer patients and perform unnecessary tests, which resulted in more than $100 million in payments to BLS from Medicare and various private insurers.